Why Choose RIT/NTID?

 There are dozens of men's and women's varsity, intramural, and club sports for you to join.
 And, you'll enjoy our state-of-the-art sports facilities, including weight rooms, indoor and outdoor tracks, pools, ice rink and tennis courts.

 RIT/NTID is located in a beautiful and safe suburban setting in Rochester--New York State's third-largest city.
 The area offers a variety of parks, shopping areas, beaches, restaurants and museums.
 Rochester has one of the largest populations of deaf and hard-of-hearing people in the United States.

 RIT/NTID alumni have jobs in every region of the country and all around the world.
-Over the past five years, more than 92 percent of deaf and hard-of-hearing graduates who have sought jobs after graduation have found one within a year, and last year, 93 percent of graduates successfully found employment.
+Over the past five years, more than 91 percent of deaf and hard-of-hearing graduates who have sought jobs after graduation have found one within a year, and last year, 93 percent of graduates successfully found employment.